mikeroyal/Apple-Silicon-Guide/README.md

 [Flycast](https://github.com/flyinghead/flycast) is a multi-platform Sega Dreamcast, Naomi and Atomiswave emulator derived from reicast.

+[Redream](https://redream.io/) is a Dreamcast emulator, enabling you to play your favorite Dreamcast games in high-definition(1080p or 4k).

 ### PlayStation Portable

 [PPSSPP](https://www.ppsspp.org/) is a PSP emulator that can run games in full HD resolution.
 It can even upscale textures that would otherwise be too blurry as they were made for the small screen of the original PSP.